txoof/PaperPi/README.md

 ### Install

-To get started, copy and paste the following command into a terminal window on your RaspberryPi to download the latest stable version of PaperPi and automatically start the install and setup process.
+To get started, copy and paste the following command into a terminal window on your Raspberry Pi to download the latest stable version of PaperPi and automatically start the install and setup process.

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/txoof/PaperPi/main/install/remote_install.sh)"`